Follow pgModeler Project

-Join us on the social networks and make part of a growing community helping to submit bugs, discuss new features, translate pgModeler interface to your language and much more!
-So don't waste time, pick up your favorite network and start to participate now! ;)
+Join us on the social networks and make part of a growing community helping to submit bugs, discuss new features, translate pgModeler's interface to your language and much more!
+So don't waste your time, pick up the favorite network and start to participate now! ;)

 Let's help pgModeler Project?

 ... donate to keep alive the development!

 Much effort, coffee, chocolate, time and knowledge has been devoted to this project so that a usable and constantly improved product can be delivered to the community.
-If you liked pgModeler and think it deserves a contribution please donate any amount via PayPal!
-Donating to pgModeler will grant the free download of binary packages depending on the given amount.
+If you did like pgModeler and think it deserves a contribution please donate via PayPal!
+By donating to pgModeler you will be granted with limited free downloads of binary packages depending on the given amount.